INFURA/ipfs-pump/README.md

 - the IPFS API
 - direct access to a FlatFS datastore
 - direct access to a S3 datastore
+- a file with a list of CID

 # Concepts